 Dr. Don J. Payne was named the VP of Academic Affairs, Academic Dean in 2021.
 He joined the Seminary in 1998 as director of the suburban and rural training centers in the Training and Mentoring department.
 In 2001, he was appointed as associate dean and provided overall leadership for the Training and Mentoring program until 2013.
-In 2004, he was appointed as assistant professor of theology and ministry, then in 2013 as associate professor of theology and Christian formation.
-In 2021, he began the position of vice president of academic affairs/academic dean.
+In 2004, he was appointed as assistant professor of theology and ministry, then in 2013 as associate professor of Theology and Christian Formation.

 Dr. Payne earned a PhD in systematic theology from the University of Manchester, England, an MDiv from Denver Seminary, and a BA from Tennessee Temple University.
 Prior to coming to Denver Seminary, he pastored for eight years, first as a church-planting pastor in Chattanooga, Tennessee, then as an associate pastor at Southern Gables Evangelical Free Church in Littleton, Colorado.
 Most recently, he has served as an interim pastor at Castle Oaks Covenant Church in Castle Rock, Colorado.
 He has taught courses for Colorado Christian University, Colorado State University, and Moody Bible Institute’s extension school.
 Since 2000, he has served occasionally as a consultant and trainer for public and private-sector organizations seeking to develop effective mentoring programs.
 He hosts Denver Seminary’s podcast, Engage360, available here.